wisi-w/DKWDRV/README.md

 - L1 + L2 + R1 + R2  + CIRCLE Will toggle Sprite MMIN filtering.
 Up to 7 values can be used.
 Once 7 is reached it's wraps back to 0.
 Results vary.
 Original drivers was never applying filtering to sprites.

 ## Cheats
 For DECKARD consoles only cheats can be applied.
 Cheats must be placed inside memory folder with the game name.
 Users can save general config to automatically create this folder.
 At the root of the folder a CHEATS.TXT must be present for cheats to show.
+Refer to "User Configs" for more info on how to find the save folder.
 The desired cheats must be enabled from the menu every time prior to booting the game.
 Cheats are applied every vblank.
 An example of a cheat file: